OrbisWeb3/orbisdb/README.md

 ### Plugin structure

-Here is a very simple example of how an `HelloWorld` plugin looks like:
+Here is a very simple example of what a `HelloWorld` plugin looks like:

 ```javascript
 export default class HelloWorldPlugin {